harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 <script type="module" src="/@app/index.js"></script>
 ```

+Parsing the Native-ES-Module means it will read the `export` and `import` lines from your code.
+It will convert those
+lines into HTTP requests back to the server, where it will again read the `export` and `import` lines and make new requests.

+It will keep going through like this with your dependencies recursively, in a waterfall process, until everything has been resolved.

 <figure>
   <img src="../../resources/network-requests.png">
-  <figcaption>Network requests triggered from the entry.</figcaption>
+  <figcaption>Recursive network requests triggered from the entry - VitePress.</figcaption>
 </figure>

-Vite makes the assumption that developers are going to be using the latest browser versions, so it can safely rely on the
- latest JS functionality straight from the browser - in other words, no babel transpiling!

-### Component Request Example
+### Vite Component Example

 Let's take a look at how these requests are working in the browser.
-Vite has sent me the following index.js file:
+After I open my app at `http://localhost:3000`, the browser has fetched the following `index.js` file from the web server:

 ```js{5}
 import '/@theme/styles/main.scss?import';